-The University, acting through its designated institutional official and their designees, the COI Review Board, and the Office of Research Integrity, have the authority to and are responsible for:
+The University - acting through its designated Institutional Officials and their designees, the COI Review Board, and the Office of Research Integrity - has the authority to and is responsible for:

 - Administering the COI Reporting Form submission and review process for Investigators;

 - Reviewing reported Financial Interests and Outside Activities, including Significant Financial Interests, that reasonably appear to be related to the Investigator’s Institutional Responsibilities;

 - Conducting COI reviews in accordance with standards set forth in the federal PHS COI regulations, 42 CFR 50 Subpart F, including

 - Determining whether any reported Significant Financial Interest is related to any of the Investigator’s Research, and